Key takeaways:

 Recently started training for a half marathon and noticed a sudden craving for a second helping at dinner?
 If you’re doing more physical activity, your body will need additional fuel to keep you active for longer.
 So, if you’re suddenly much hungrier and also exercising more, it could be your body’s way of signaling that you need more fuel.

 If you notice you’re eating a lot of ultra-processed food or refined carbs, that may be the culprit of your increased appetite.
-Processed foods that are high in sugar and salt tend to make you feel extra hungry.
-So you can wind up eating more than you need.
+Processed foods that are high in sugar and salt tend to make you feel less full and hungrier.
+So, you can wind up eating more than you need.

 Eating foods that are especially sweet or fatty can cause the release of hormones that lead to feeling happier or satisfied, at least for a little while.
 Over time, emotional eating can reinforce this response.